CutFEM and ghost stabilization techniques for higher order space-time discretizations of the Navier-Stokes equations: Introduction

 In our numerical studies we consider a sequence of four test problems of increasing complexity to analyze the stability and performance properties of the proposed approach.
-Firstly, its convergence and accuracy are analyzed for time-independent domains in two numerical experiments including the well-know DFG benchmark \cite{schaferBenchmarkComputationsLaminar1996} of flow around a cylinder in two space dimensions.
-Thereby, our integration for cut cells, the extension of discrete functions to fictitious (ghost) subdomains of the computational mesh and the ghost penalization are evaluated.
-In the third and fourth numerical experiments, time-independent domains are involved.
-In the third test case, the numerical approximation is compared with an analytical solution.
-In the fourth experiment, a test of higher interest in practice, given by flow around a moving rigid body, is considered and the capability of our approach to simulate the flow profile accurately is illustrated.
+Firstly, its convergence properties are analyzed for a time-dependent domain.
+Secondly, the well-know DFG benchmark \cite{schaferBenchmarkComputationsLaminar1996} of flow around a cylinder in two space dimensions is considered.
+Even though the domain is time-independent, it's worth to analyze the accuracy of the proposed approach for this well-understood setting and to compare it with discretizations based on body-fitted techniques.
+Thereby, our integration over cut cells, the extension of discrete functions to fictitious (ghost) subdomains of the computational mesh and the ghost penalization are evaluated.
+In the third and fourth experiment, time-independent domains are studied again.
+Flow around moving rigid bodies is investigated and illustrated for two different settings.

 This work is organized as follows.
 In Sec.~\ref{Sec:Problem}, the prototype model problem and the notation are introduced.
 In Sec.~\ref{Sec:STFEM} our space-time finite element approach for simulating the Navier--Stokes system on evolving domains is presented.
 In Sec.~\ref{Sec:Implement}, practical aspects of the parallel implementation of the algorithms in the \textit{deal.II} library \cite{arndtDealIILibrary2020} and the linear algebra package \textit{Trilinos} \cite{thetrilinosprojectteamTrilinosProjectWebsite2020} are addressed.
-In Sec.~\ref{sec:numerical_results}, the numerical results for a sequence of test problems of increasing complexity are presented.
-We end with a summary and outlook in Sec.~\ref{Sec:SumOut}.
+In Sec.~\ref{sec:numerical_results}, the numerical results for a sequence of test problems are presented.
+We end with a summary and an outlook in Sec.~\ref{Sec:SumOut}.